h2o/h2o/README.md

-H2O - an optimized HTTP server / library implementation
+H2O - an optimized HTTP server with support for HTTP/1.x and HTTP/2
 ===

 [![Build Status](https://travis-ci.org/h2o/h2o.svg?branch=master)](https://travis-ci.org/h2o/h2o)

-H2O is an optimized HTTP server implementation that can be used either as a standalone server or a library.
+H2O is a very fast HTTP server with support for HTTP/1.x and HTTP/2.
+It can also be used as a library.

 Supported Protocols
 ---